Friday, March 8th, 2024

 1. ENTRY: Contest is open to any active florist within the floral industry.
 Employees or family members of the Lotus Cup Chairperson are ineligible to compete.
 Individuals are not eligible to compete within 1 year of winning the Lotus Cup.

-2. Contestants must preregister for the competition by February 19, 2024.
+2. Contestants must preregister for the competition by March 1, 2025.

 3. Contestants must report to the Lotus Cup Chairperson 30 MINUTES BEFORE the start of the contest for a required briefing and instructions.
 At this briefing, each contestant will draw a sealed envelope containing three identification numbers selected at random, one number for each design category.
-At 8:00 AM, the designers will be allowed into the design room and will have one hour to check the materials provided and prepare.
+At 8:30 AM, the designers will be allowed into the design room and will have one hour to check the materials provided and prepare.
 The competition will begin at 9:00 AM and will conclude at 12:00 PM.
 The Lotus Cup Chairperson will retain a master sheet containing each contestant’s name and identification numbers.
 No one other than the Designer of the Year Chairperson will have access to this document.

 4. Contestants may only bring tools and listed materials on the approved tool list.
 All fresh flowers, foliage, and additional supplies will be provided by ISFA.
 Any of the supplies may be used in any or all designs.
 No background or display items may be used on any design, unless provided by ISFA.
 ANY CONTESTANT USING ANY PRODUCT OR SUPPLIES NOT ON THE TOOL LIST OR PROVIDED BY ISFA WILL BE DISQUALIFIED.
 Once your paid registration is received, you will receive the tool list and rules via email.